May 2

 - 1969 - Al Lopez resigns as manager of the Chicago White Sox due to health reasons.
 Lopez, who left the game with 840 wins and two American League pennants, is replaced by Don Gutteridge.

-- 1976 - Jose Cardenal goes 6-for-7 with four RBI, including a double and a home run, as the Cubs defeat the Giants, 6 - 5, in the 14-inning first game of a doubleheader.
+- 1976 - Jose Cardenal goes 6 for 7 with four RBI, including a double and a home run, as the Cubs defeat the Giants, 6 - 5, in the 14-inning first game of a doubleheader.

 - 1984 - LaMarr Hoyt faces 27 batters in a 3 - 0, one-hit shutout against the New York Yankees.
-Don Mattingly has the only hit for New York, an opposite-field blooper in the seventh inning, which is followed by a double play.
+Don Mattingly has the only hit for New York, an opposite-field blooper in the 7th inning, which is followed by a double play.

 - 1987: